pip-services/pip-services-docs/content/en/python/commons/validate/object_comparator.md

 ### Description

-The ObjectComparator class allows you to perform a a comparison over two values of any type.
+The ObjectComparator class allows you to perform a comparison over two values of any type.

 ### Static methods